d46/intercom-assignment/readme.md

+# Status
+Rejected 💩( Making basic loop is also accepted.... ).
+They are not looking for a good engineer.
+They are looking for a person who is perfectly fit their role.
+So good luck :)

 # Assignment
 We have some customer records in a text file (customers.txt) -- one customer per line, JSON lines formatted.
 We want to invite any customer within 100km of our Dublin office for some food and drinks on us.
 Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).